Sialis

 • Learn to recognize nests and eggs.
 Since House Sparrows are non-native nuisance species, you may legally remove their nests, eggs, and young.
 However, it is illegal to disturb the nest of any native birds.

 • Make your presence known.
 Startling an incubating female could result in damage to eggs.
 Approach the box, call out or whistle and tap gently on the side, with your face away from the hole (in case a brooding bird flies out.)
-Open the box slowly, and quickly peek inside.
+Open the box slowly (do not yank it open), and quickly peek inside.
 Be careful not to let eggs/chicks fall out!
-Close it slowly - a sitting female may suddenly try to exit the box and you would not want to injure it while closing the door.
+Close it slowly – a sitting female may suddenly try to exit the box and you would not want to injure it while closing the door.
+If you slam it shut trying to prevent premature fledging you could injure or kill a bird that gets caught.)

 • Spend less than a minute checking the nest to avoid stressing the occupants and chilling eggs/nestlings.